ninewise/dissertation/umgap/paper.md

 ![Precision and sensitivity evaluated at the species level for ten metagenomics analysis tools and the two simulated metagenomes of the MetaBenchmark.
 Dots indicating the accuracy metrics for the three replicates of each simulated metagenome are on top of each other, since each replicate was generated for identical proportions of phyla.\label{species-figure}](figures/metabenchmark/species.svg){ width=90% }

+In selecting a software tool for metagenomics analysis, one has the option to either select a tool that performs extremely well in one performance metric or a tool that makes a well-balanced trade-off between all of the performance metrics, with different tools providing different options.
+Only in the ideal case where one software tool beats all other tools in all performance criteria, there is a clear cut choice.
+As the bold values in Table~\ref{species-table} indicate, the latter scenario is definitely not (yet) reached for shotgun metagenomics tools.
+Among the six preconfigured UMGAP pipelines selected from the parameter sweep analysis we find both configurations that either yield optimal performance for one criterium (precision/specificity for the UMGAP tryptic precision pipeline and index size for the UMGAP tryptic pipelines that all use the same index) or yield a well-balanced trade-off between all performance criteria that adds value compared to the trade-offs made by other tools/configurations.

+#### In-depth analysis

+We would like to stress that UMGAP does not require setting a specific target taxonomic rank prior to processing a dataset.
+Instead, UMGAP automatically decides for each read at which taxonomic rank a reliable identification can be made, taking into account that deeper ranks are more informative.
+As a result, UMGAP automatically balances between optimal information content (specificity) and reliability (sensitivity), with different settings of the pipeline resulting in different trade-offs.
+Mapping UMGAP identifications to a specific rank is only a post-processing step we have done (using UMGAP's snaprank tool) to comply with the experimental setup of the MetaBenchmark.

+Taking advantage of the dynamic taxonomic rank assignment and the fact that UMGAP reports taxonomic profiles for each individual read, we performed a more in-depth analysis to investigate two questions not elucidated by the MetaBenchmark: *i*) how specific are read profilings that are correctly identified but above the species level and *ii*) can we observe any trends that explain wrong identifications?
+The analysis still uses species as the target rank, but in a less stringent way compared to the MetaBenchmark.

+We performed the analysis using the UMGAP high precision pipeline.
+Accuracy metrics are reported per operational taxonomic unit (OTU), i.e. all (paired-end) reads are grouped per OTU from which they were extracted/generated.
+Results are reported in separate tables for one of the small datasets we used for parameter tuning (10 OTUs) and one of the large MetaBenchmark datasets (1105 OTUs), split into real (963), simulated (32) and shuffled (110) OTUs (Table S5 TODO).
+In what follows, we discuss some general observations from the in-depth analysis and illustrate them with specific use cases.

+In addition to correct identifications at the species level (the typical rank of the expected identification derived from the benchmark data), UMGAP also identifies (paired-end) reads correctly but at less specific taxonomic ranks (genus level and above) as can be seen from the second column in the reported tables.
+For some OTUs, UMGAP yields highly specific identifications, i.e. most of the OTU reads are correctly identified at the species level (species entry marked in bold in the second column).
+For other OTUs, UMGAP yields less specific identifications, i.e. most of the OTU reads are correctly identified at the genus level or above (species entry not marked in bold in the second column).
+One particular reason for the latter are misidentifications in the reference databases, especially because UMGAP uses broad spectrum indexes built from the entire UniProt Knowledgebase.
+Using the LCA\* algorithm to compute the taxonomic profiling of a single peptide might correct for some misidentifications in UniProt, but definitely not all.
+For example, misidentifying UniProt proteins from one strain to another species of the same genus might cause that the taxonomic profiles of most peptides of the two species (the correct and wrong identification) resolve at the genus level and no longer at the species level.
+For some species groups it is also well known that they are extremely hard to differentiate or that there's even debate whether it is natural to keep them taxonomically separate (as the *Bacillus cereus* versus *Bacillus anthracis* case, with multiple OTUs included in the MetaBenchmark).
+Again, problematic identification in these species groups also increases the possibility of misidentifications in UniProt.

+Wrong identifications exceeding 2% of the total number of (paired-end) reads (marked in bold in the third column) are rare and might indicate issues with the expected identification in the benchmark dataset.
+For example, in the smaller dataset used for parameter tuning of UMGAP, none of the reads for the OTU identified as *Aeromonas hydrophila* SSU are identified by UMGAP as the species *A. hydrophila*, whereas 10% of the reads are identified as the species *A. dhakensis*.
+If we look into the history of the classification of these species, *Aeromonas hydrophila* subsp. *dhakensis* was established as a new subspecies of *A. hydrophila* [@huys], whereas it was reclassified as a separate species *A. dhakensis* by @beaz. @grim reclassified the virulent *A. hydrophila* SSU strain isolated from a patient with diarrhea in the Philippines as *A. dhakensis* SSU, showing that in this case UMGAP actually comes up with a correct identification and instead the identification in the benchmark should have been updated.
+Where
+@polin mention that *A. dhakensis* is often misidentified as *A. hydrophila*, *A. veronii*, or *A. caviae* by commercial phenotypic tests in the clinical laboratory, our analysis shows that UMGAP is indeed able to correctly identify reads in a metagenomics dataset to A. dhakensis.
+Apart from the power of the identification pipeline used by UMGAP, this case study also reminds us that taxonomy is not a constant and underscores the importance of using broad spectrum indexes that are constantly updated.

+Some OTUs are only identified to the genus rank (or above) in the MetaBenchmark, whereas UMGAP consistently identifies many of the corresponding (paired-end) reads to one particular species of the same genus.
+An example is *Methylovorus* sp.
+MP688 in the large dataset, where UMGAP assigns 3087 of the 5556 reads (55%) to the species *Methylovorus glucosotrophus*.
+The correctness of this observation is confirmed by @doronina based on phylogenetic analysis using 16S rRNA gene sequences and mxaF amino acid sequences, five years after the complete genome sequence of the strain MP688 has been deposited [@xiong] as *Methylovorus* sp., a name that has never been updated in the public sequence databases.
+An important factor in this case, is the fact that the complete genome sequence *Methylovorus glucosetrophus* strain SIP3-4 has been deposited in the public sequence database [@lapidus], whose proteome is also available in UniProt.

+Almost all shuffled reads in the large dataset are mapped to the root of the NCBI Taxonomy, which corresponds to no identification at all.
+This reflects the robustness of UMGAP against spurious identifications.

+The large dataset contains reads simulated from genomes that were artificially diverged from a *Leptospira interrogans* reference genome (AE016823).
+In total, reads for 32 OTUs were generated from 8 simulated genomes with either little, medium, mixed or high divergence.
+Since these genomes are not random but simulated using an evolutionary model, it is expected that the derived reads could be assigned to the correct clade.
+Of the OTUs generated from simulated genomes with little divergence, we consistently observe that 35% of the reads are correctly identified to the species level and 40% to the genus level.
+Of the OTUs generated from simulated genomes with medium divergence, only 1-2% of the reads are correctly identified at the species level and 5% at the genus level.
+Of the OTUs generated from simulated genomes with high divergence, almost no reads could be identified.
+OTUs generated from simulated genomes with mixed divergence either follow the pattern of genomes with little divergence or the genomes with medium divergence.

 ### Discussion

 The protein space detour for taxonomic profiling of shotgun metagenomic